WordPoints/dependencies/rfc/psr-1.md

 - `themes` - Libraries that are installed as WordPress themes.
 - `wordpoints` - Libraries implementing the WordPoints API.
 WordPoints core would be one, and any compatible fork would also be of this type.
 - `wordpoints-extensions` - Libraries that are installed as WordPoints extensions.
-- `wordpoints-components` - Libraries that are installed as WordPoints components.

 Additional types MAY be added.